 The Committee supported the Chair in the performance evaluations of the Board and its Committees.
-As external Board appraisal work had been conducted in 2021 the Board and its Committees performed a self-evaluation, the results of which were considered by the Committee.
+As external Board appraisal work had been conducted in 2021, the Board and its Committees performed a self-evaluation, the results of which were considered by the Committee.
+The Committee considered whether the Board would benefit from an external Board evaluation and decided it would be more beneficial to consider this during the next year.